-The world of social media is always active and always moving, which not only means that you’ll always have plenty to keep you busy, but you might find that your role goes beyond the standard 9 to 5 – you’ll need to make sure you are always wherever, and whenever, the action is.
-Generating content for social media will keep your role equally as dynamic too – your Snapchats, Instagram posts and Facebook livestreams are unlikely to be very engaging if you’re sat at a desk all day.
-Working in social media will get you out about, seeing what’s going on in your local area and beyond, as well as meeting new people.
+The world of social media is always active and always moving, which not only means that you’ll always have plenty to keep you busy, but you might find that your role goes beyond the standard 9 to 5.
+Working in social media will get you out and about, seeing what’s going on in your local area and beyond, as well as meeting new people.

 The world of social media is so fast moving that staying on top of the latest trends and developments is almost a job in itself, but it means that you’ll certainly never get bored.
 As the platforms grow and develop, so will the jobs, keeping you on your feet and ensuring your role stays fresh and exciting.
 The range of jobs that use social media are continuing to grow as more and more businesses recognise its importance.

 Roles in which you can use a degree in social media include: